-Lots of books scattered around the house in various bookcases which you're welcome to borrow/exchange, OS maps and Wainwrights to borrow.
+Lots of books scattered around the house in various bookcases which you're welcome to borrow, OS maps and Wainwrights to borrow.

-You can find out whats going on at The Old Rectory by googling 'The Old Rectory Bootle (website hidden)' which shows all the HelpXing thats going on at the moment - we have a number of HelpXers with us who you will meet during your stay.
+You can find out whats going on at The Old Rectory by googling 'The Old Rectory Bootle (website hidden)' which shows all the pig,duck,hen and goose action.

 (website hidden) link is

 To find us, come to Bootle ( Cumbria, not Liverpool!) on the GPS.
-From the south, on the A595, go straight on through the village past the Post Office and the Church on your right.
+From the south Barrow end, on the A595, go straight on through the village past the Post Office and the Church on your right.
 50 yds after the church take the very first (very small) drive way off to the right and follow the arrow to the Old Rectory.
-From the north on the A595, pass the flashing 30 mph sign at the entrance to the village, then take the small turn off to the left after 50 yds (before the church) and follow the arrow to the Old Rectory.
+From the north (Whitehaven) end on the A595, pass the flashing 30 mph sign at the entrance to the village, then take the small turn off to the left after 150 yds (before the church) and follow the arrow to the Old Rectory.

 We try to judge what our guests want, and behave accordingly.
 If desired a full participation in our family life is welcome.

-Being on the western side of the Lake District,this a quiet part of the National Park away from the hurly-burly of Windermere etc. However there are fells and valleys such as Wasdale and Eskdale we think rival those in the more popular areas. and are much more peaceful.
+Being on the western side of the Lake District,this a quiet part of the National Park away from the hurly-burly of Windermere etc. The western fells and valleys such as Wasdale and Eskdale rival those in the more popular areas. and are much more peaceful.

 There is a good rail service onto the Cumbrian coast line with the station 1 mile from the house.
 We pick up people if wanted.